 But even though she doesn’t practice a religion, she goes to church with us on Sundays because she knows it’s something my family does.
-She spends time with my my parents, goes to family gatherings with me, and is even picking up Tagalog quickly.
+She spends time with my parents, goes to family gatherings with me, and is even picking up Tagalog quickly.
 She showed my parents that their presumptions were misguided.

 We come from different backgrounds but we have the same work ethic.
 Her financial situation was different than mine.
-For me, there’s always food on the table, we have a nice house.
+For me, there’s always food on the table.
+We have a nice house.
 The family life has always been stable except for those few years when I came out.

 Three years later, my parents were on the couch watching a Filipino soap opera.
-I asked them to turn off the TV, because I had something important to tell them.
+I asked them to turn off the TV because I had something important to tell them.
 I reminded my mom of the women with the bunny rabbit, and told her, actually, I kind of did want that.
 So that’s how I came out.

 I knew that my parents loved me and would never kick me out, but I know it was hard for them to handle.
-For about a good year after I came out, I just kind of got the cold shoulder from my parents.
+For about a year after I came out, I just kind of got the cold shoulder from my parents.
 They wouldn’t acknowledge that I was there.

 But then afterwards it got more complicated because I thought I was transgender.
-So I dropped a bomb on my parents saying I liked girls; then I dropped a bomb on them saying I might be a boy.
-And they were just kind of freaking out about that.
+So I dropped a bomb on my parents saying I liked girls; then I dropped a bomb on them saying I might be a boy, and they were just kind of freaking out about that.

 I would read lesbian blogs but I could never relate to the women who wrote those blogs, but I did relate to the people who wrote about being transgender and wanting to become men.
 I would watch porn, and lesbian porn looked so boring.
-But then again they do hire straight women so I guess I picked up on the inauthenticity of it early on.
-But then I would watch transgender porn and it’s like, oh, they look like they’re really into that.
+But then again they do hire straight women, so I guess I picked up on the inauthenticity of it early on.
+But then I would watch transgender porn and it’s like, Oh, they look like they’re really into that.

 After self-exploration and learning there is such a thing as being a masculine female lesbian, I realized I’m comfortable in my body, and if I were to do all the things that transgender individuals have to go through, I didn’t think I wanted it that bad.
-So I was like, okay I must just be a lesbian.
+So I was like, Okay.
+I must just be a lesbian.

 As told to Diana Scholl.